arushivyas/pfdo/README.rst

 Examples
 --------

-Perform a DICOM anonymization by processing specific tags:
+Run down a directory tree and touch all the files in the input tree that are ``jpgs`` to similar locations in the output directory:

 .. code:: bash

-    Perform a `pfdo` down some input directory:

         pfdo                                                \\
             -I /var/www/html/data -f jpg                    \\
             -O /tmp/jpg --test --json                       \\
             --threads 0 --printElapsedTime

 The above will find all files in the tree structure rooted at /var/www/html/data that also contain the string "jpg" anywhere in the filename.
 For each file found, a corresponding file will be touched in the output directory, in the same tree location as the original input.
 This touched file will be prefixed with the string "analyzed-".

 Finally the elapsed time and a JSON output are printed.